dlmorales-amee/TeslaCoil/README.md

 Advisor: Dr. Aly

-Theory and overview of project goes here. src folder contains code for fpga board for computer vision sims folder contains files for simulation in SPICE software and other software as well
+Theory and overview of project goes here.<br />
+src folder contains code for fpga board for computer vision.  <br />
+sims folder contains files for simulation in SPICE software and other software as well  <br />

 More Information Coming Soon